LucasHTissera/Gym-Members-Exercise-Dataset/analysis.md

 There are 511 males and 462 females.

-By analyzing the correlation_Matrix.png, you can distinguish that several attributes are correlated.
+By analyzing the correlation_Matrix.png, you can distinguish that several attributes are correlated (>abs(0.2) means correlation).
 For example:

 Age, as expected, seems to have no distinguishable correlation with any other variable.